lydiazheng/276_assign1/README.md

 ## How to run
 `bundle exec rails server`

-If there is any issues, here are the things you may want to cover:
+If there are any issues, here are the things you may want to cover:

 * Ruby version